-The formula for straight line depreciation is as follows:
+The straight line depreciation formula for an asset is as follows:

 Cost of the asset is the purchase price of the asset

 Salvage value is the value of the asset at the end of its useful life

 Useful life of asset represents the number of periods in which the asset is expected to be used by the company

 Additionally, the straight line depreciation rate can be calculated as follows:

 - Subtract the estimated salvage value of the asset from the cost of the asset to get the total depreciable amount.

 - Determine the useful life of the asset.

 - Divide the sum of step (2) by the number arrived at in step (3) to get the annual depreciation amount.

 Company A purchases a machine for $100,000 with an estimated salvage value of $20,000 and a useful life of 5 years.